 State track and field: Peterson, Fenske sweep distance races to lead second-place Tigers

-Their endurance was the main reason Farmington’s Anna Fenske and Lauren Peterson were able to pull well ahead of the rest of the pack and finish 1-2 at the state cross-country meet last fall.
+Their endurance was the main reason Farmington’s Anna Fenske and Lauren Peterson were able to pull well ahead of the rest of the pack over the course of 5,000 meters and finish 1-2 at the state cross-country meet last fall.
 Their speed made them state track champions over the weekend at Hamline University in St. Paul.

 Peterson out sprinted Minneapolis Washburn’s Emily Covert over the final 100 meters of the 3,200 Friday, June 9, to win by 32-hundredths of a second in a personal-best 10 minutes, 31.50 seconds and claim her first individual state title.
 The 71-second final lap was the fastest the sophomore had ever closed out a 3,200-meter race.

 Fenske, even more determined after placing third in the 3,200, hammered down for a 67-second final lap in Saturday’s 1,600 finals to defeat runner-up Emily Kompelien of Edina by the same margin as Peterson won her race, 32-hundredths of a second.

 Peterson ran the 1,600 in 5:03.96 and placed fourth, one spot back from a season ago, but it was tough to be too disappointed after the meet where she won her first state title.

 “I’ve been working really hard this season, so to finally get a state title was pretty cool,” Peterson said.
 “At the start of the (3,200) I felt really determined to stay with the front pack and see what I could give that second mile.
 The first mile felt pretty easy, so I wanted to see what I could do on that second mile.
 I gave what I could and was able to pull out the win.”

 Peterson and Covert continued to run stride for stride until the last 50 meters when Peterson was finally able to edge ahead.